yahoo/fluxible/packages/fluxible-router/docs/api/navigateAction.md

 `navigateAction` will load a new route and update the URL of your application.
 You can call this action directly to update the URL of your application.
 It is also invoked indirectly when a user clicks on a [`NavLink`](NavLink.md).

 `navigateAction` expects a `{method, url}` object as a payload, where `method` is the HTTP method used to retrieve the URL (e.g. 'get'.).
-It also can accept a `{method, routeName, params}, if you want to let the router do the url composing.
+It also can accept a `{method, routeName, params}`, if you want to let the router do the url composing.

 If no matching route is found, `navigateAction` will call the callback with an error where `err.statusCode` is set to 404.